|Next Story: Revenge Of The Slitheen|

 Maria Jackson has just moved into a new house with her recently-divorced father when she becomes aware of strange goings-on involving her reclusive neighbour, journalist Sarah Jane Smith.
 But things get even weirder when Maria's new friend, Kelsey, invites her on a tour of a factory which produces the mysteriously addictive energy drink Bubbleshock.
 There, Maria rescues a strange boy, and has nowhere to turn but to Sarah Jane herself.
 Together, they must discover the connection between Bubbleshock and an alien plan to conquer the Earth.

-Elisabeth Sladen originally played Sarah Jane Smith in Doctor Who between 1973 and 1976.
-The character quickly became recognised as one of the programme's archetypal companions, to the point that Sladen was invited to return to Doctor Who and reprise her role as Sarah to ease the transition between Fourth Doctor Tom Baker and Fifth Doctor Peter Davison in 1981.
-Sladen refused that offer, feeling that it would be a backward step in her career to resume playing second-banana to the Doctor, but subsequently agreed to take a starring turn as Sarah Jane in a spin-off series, K-9 And Company, which was being created in response to the public outcry over the departure of robot dog K-9 from Doctor Who in Warriors' Gate.
-Unfortunately, K-9 And Company did not survive past its December 1981 pilot episode.
+Elisabeth Sladen originally played Sarah Jane Smith in Doctor Who from The Time Warrior in 1973 to The Hand Of Fear in 1976.
+Over the course of three-and-a-half seasons, opposite both Jon Pertwee (the Third Doctor) and Tom Baker (the Fourth Doctor), the character became recognised as one of the programme's archetypal companions, to the point that Sladen was invited to return to Doctor Who and reprise her role to help ease the transition between Baker and Fifth Doctor Peter Davison in 1981.
+Sladen refused that offer, feeling that playing second banana to the Doctor once again would represent a backward step in her career.
+However, she subsequently agreed to take a starring turn in a spin-off series, K·9 And Company, which was being created in response to the public outcry over the departure of the popular robot dog K·9 from Doctor Who in Warriors' Gate.
+Unfortunately, K·9 And Company did not survive past its December 1981 pilot episode, A Girl's Best Friend.

-After a brief return to Doctor Who in the 1983 twentieth-anniversary special, The Five Doctors, Sladen largely put her television career on hiatus in order to raise her family.
-Nonetheless, she lent her voice to several audio plays, portraying Sarah opposite Jon Pertwee's Third Doctor in the BBC Radio broadcasts The Paradise Of Death (1993) and The Ghosts Of N-Space (1996), and later appearing in a number of Sarah Jane solo stories released on CD by Big Finish Productions from 2002.
+After a brief return to Doctor Who in 1983's twentieth-anniversary special, The Five Doctors, Sladen largely put her television career on hiatus in order to raise her family.
+Nonetheless she lent her voice to several audio plays, portraying Sarah Jane opposite Pertwee's Doctor in the BBC Radio broadcasts The Paradise Of Death (1993) and The Ghosts Of N-Space (1996), and later appearing in a number of Sarah Jane solo stories released by Big Finish Productions from 2002.
+She could also be glimpsed in the 30th anniversary special Dimensions In Time, and recorded a direct-to-video appearance as Sarah Jane in the Reeltime Pictures production Downtime.

-Meanwhile, in the wake of the enormous success of the new Doctor Who series' first season, Children's BBC had approached Davies about developing a spin-off which would feature the Doctor as a teenager.
-Davies felt that this would go too far in defusing the enigma of the Doctor, however, and around the end of the year recommended instead that a new series be created to showcase Sarah Jane.
-This marked a return to children's television for Davies, who had originally gained notice with the youth-oriented fantasy serials Dark Season and Century Falls.
+Meanwhile, in the wake of the enormous success of the Doctor Who relaunch, Children's BBC had approached Davies about developing a spin-off which would feature the Doctor as a teenager on Gallifrey.
+Davies felt that this would go too far in defusing the enigma of the Doctor's past, however, and around the end of 2005 recommended instead that a new series be created to showcase Sarah Jane.
+This would mark a return to children's television for Davies, who had originally gained notice with the youth-oriented fantasy serials Dark Season and Century Falls.

-The writing chores on the introductory installment were shared between Davies and Gareth Roberts.
-Roberts had scribed the interactive Doctor Who game Attack Of The Graske and contributed the prequel TARDISodes for that show's 2006 season; he was also writing The Shakespeare Code for transmission the next year.
+The scripting chores on the introductory episode of Sarah Jane Investigates were shared between Davies and Gareth Roberts.
+Roberts had written the interactive Doctor Who game Attack Of The Graske and the prequel TARDISodes for the 2006 season; he was also developing The Shakespeare Code for transmission the following year.
 In addition, Roberts had contributed to series such as Emmerdale, Brookside and the revival of Randall & Hopkirk (Deceased).
-Long before the new series began, Roberts had become well-known to Doctor Who fans, having published a plethora of Doctor Who novels, beginning with The Highest Science in 1992 (and more recently including the Ninth Doctor tome Only Human and the Tenth Doctor “Quick Reads” release I Am A Dalek).
-Roberts had also cowritten two audio plays, The One Doctor and Bang-Bang-A-Boom, for Big Finish Productions, and had contributed comic strips to Doctor Who Magazine.
+Long before the new series began, Roberts had become well-known to Doctor Who fans, having published a plethora of tie-in novels beginning with The Highest Science for the Doctor Who: The New Adventures range in 1992.
+Most recently, Roberts had written the Ninth Doctor novel Only Human for BBC Books, as well as the Tenth Doctor “Quick Reads” release I Am A Dalek.
+Roberts had also co-written two audio plays, The One Doctor and Bang-Bang-A-Boom, for Big Finish Productions, in addition to contributing comic strips to Doctor Who Magazine.

-Davies' and Roberts' script became known as Invasion Of The Bane.
-For the name of Bubbleshock, Roberts drew on a beverage called “bubbleshake” he had invented for The Highest Science.
-As noted by Sarah in dialogue, Mrs Wormwood was named for a star (possibly a comet) described in the Bible's Book Of Revelation which falls to Earth during the End Times and poisons the world's freshwater rivers and springs; the name “Wormwood” is a metaphor for “bitterness”.
+At an early stage, the Bane did not attack Sarah Jane's home directly, but instead tried to smuggle an alien creature called the Gloor into her house by hiding it in a delivery parcel.
+For the name of Bubbleshock, Roberts drew on a beverage called “bubbleshake” which he had invented for The Highest Science; Bubbleshock was originally more of a high-end product which satirised the organic foods craze.
+As noted by Sarah Jane in dialogue, the villainous Mrs Wormwood was named for a star (or comet) described in the Bible's Book Of Revelation which was prophesied to fall to Earth during the End Times and poison the world's freshwater rivers and springs; the name “Wormwood” traditionally connoted “bitterness”.

-Invasion Of The Bane was filmed during October 2006.
-The director was Colin Teague, who had most recently helmed the Torchwood episodes Ghost Machine and Greeks Bearing Gifts.
-As with Doctor Who and Torchwood, the production was based in Cardiff, with studio recording taking place in the franchise's Upper Boat studios near Pontypridd.
+On September 14th, the BBC officially announced that The Sarah Jane Adventures was about to enter production, with the special now set to air in early January 2007.
+The director would be Colin Teague, who had helmed the Torchwood episodes Ghost Machine and Greeks Bearing Gifts during the summer.
+As with Doctor Who and Torchwood, the programme was based in Cardiff, with studio recording taking place at Upper Boat studios near Pontypridd.

 |Main Page||Spin-Offs||Sarah Jane 1|